TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 Mentioned also:

-> Lots of talking and many stakeholders leads to complex architectures...
+> Lots of talking and many stakeholders lead to complex architectures...

 ### "gRPS Proxyless Service" by Gijs Molenaar (Spotify)

-Spotify pioneering in streaming business, requiring tools that didn't exist yet:
+Spotify pioneering in the streaming business, requiring tools that didn't exist yet:

 * Hermes: A protocol built on ZeroMQ and protobuf
 * Nameless: Service discovery using DNS SRV records